smizell/verbose/README.md

 }
 ```

-## Compared to Others
+## Compared to Other Hypermedia Formats

-Since Verbose can includes many things from other media types, it should be able to look them if you want.
+Since Verbose can includes many things from other media types, it should be able to look like them if you want.

 ### HAL